AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md

 ---
 # Adobe Identity Management Overview {#adobe-identity-management-overview}

 All new Adobe Marketo Engage subscriptions (July 31, 2023 or later) come integrated with the Adobe Identity Management System.
-Existing Marketo subscriptions are currently being migrated to the Adobe Identity Management System upon renewal and/or recontracting events.
-Migrations outside a renewal or recontracting event are not supported at this time.
+Existing Marketo Engage subscriptions are currently being migrated to the Adobe Identity Management System upon any sales event, which includes renewals, recontracting events, and/or addendums.
+Migrations outside of a sales event are not supported at this time.

 >[!NOTE]
 >